numspot/terraform-provider-numspot/docs/resources/service_account.md

 ### Optional

-- `global_permissions` (List of String) List of global permission UUIDs attached to this service account.
+- `global_permissions` (Set of String) List of global permission UUIDs attached to this service account.
+- `roles` (Set of String) List of roles attached to this service account.

 ### Read-Only